|Country Information & Lifestyle|

 16th Century St. Basil's Cathedral - one of the most famous pieces of architecture in the world, Lenin's Mausoleum Red Square is rich in symbols of Russia's turbulent and intriguing past.
 Directly opposite the Mausoleum, on the eastern side of the square, lies Russia's most famous shopping mall - the State Department Store - GUM.

-Moscow is the home of the famous Bolshoi Ballet Company and is one of the greatest theaters in the world, with its proud traditions and unforgettable atmosphere.
+Moscow is the home of the famous Bolshoi Ballet Company and is one of the greatest theatres in the world, with its proud traditions and unforgettable atmosphere.
 An evening at the Bolshoi really is an essential part of a visit to Moscow.